-Speaking of which, you can find our recommendations for the best alcohol-free beers below.
-But, before you grab the ring-pull and pop the top on our list, here’s a quick explanation of how all the lagers, pale ales and porters we tried fly below 0.5% ABV.
+You can find our recommendations for the best alcohol-free beers below.
+And, before you grab the ring-pull and pop the top on our choice list, here’s a quick explanation of how all the lagers, pale ales and porters we tried fly below 0.5% ABV.
+Cheers!

 So what is alcohol-free beer?

 One of the main reasons we turn our collective noses up at alcohol-free beer is because it’s an alien concept — a blue-bottled bar interloper lapped up by our less interesting friends.
 But, although it continues to be eyed with the disdain and mistrust of frozen yoghurt or decaffeinated coffee, it’s actually been around since 1919 — thanks to Prohibition.

 It starts life as normal beer, going through the hopping, mashing and fermenting processes — before the alcohol is removed through heating.
 And, while this distilling does alter the flavour of some beers, it unlocks and deepens flavours of others.
 Unfortunately, it’s a hit-and-miss process — but sometimes a genuinely tasty brew floats to the surface.
 So suspend your prejudices, reach for your pint glass and open your mind; here are the best alcohol-free beers you can buy.

 10. Big Drop Stout, 4.6/10